Edward Gorey House

 The Edward Gorey House, also known as the Elephant House, is the home on Cape Cod in which Edward Gorey—author, illustrator, puppeteer, and playwright—lived and worked from 1986 until his death in 2000.
-The house currently serves as a museum celebrating Gorey's life and work.
+The house currently serves as a museum celebrating Gorey's life and work and is open annually from April to December.

 Gorey had a respect and passion for animals, cats in particular.
 The activities of the house, from art education to interactive exhibits, reflect Gorey's support of animal welfare.